 The Mogollon Rim extends from southwestern New Mexico northwestward to west of the Grand Canyon in Arizona.
 It marks the southern edge of the Colorado Plateau, a large block of land around the Four Corners area that was pushed up by geologic forces about 65 million years ago.
 In some areas, the difference in elevation between the edge of the Rim and the desert floor below is 2,000 feet.

 The Mimbres people were centered around the Mimbres Valley in southern New Mexico.
 The Mimbres area includes the upper Gila and San Francisco River basins in southwestern New Mexico and southeastern Arizona.
 It also extends eastward to the Rio Grande and its western tributaries in southwestern New Mexico.

-While the Mogollon Culture spanned most of a thousand years, the Mimbres Culture seems to have spanned the time period between 825 and 1450 CE with the most developed phase being between 1000 and 1130 CE.
+While the Mogollon Culture spanned more than a thousand years, the Mimbres Culture seems to have spanned the time period between 825 and 1450 CE with the most developed phase being between 1000 and 1150 CE.

 The Tularosa Phase lasted from about 1150 to about 1450 CE and is marked by the advent of cliff dwellings and the abandonment of the larger pueblo structures.
 Most of the Mimbres Valley was abandoned with some people headed south and others north, east and west.